NEON & CONCRETE — Story #07

 “Just tell me what it means, Conrad,” I say, leaning into him.

-“This, Lucy, from what I can tell here, is an AI embed and neuronal sync which is state of the art.
+“This, Lucy, from what I can tell here is an AI embed and neuronal sync, state of the art.
 This is the sort of thing we put in the bio-metric workforce clones you saw growing in the vats outside there.
-That shit’s simple — grow them, implant them, turn them on and away they go, you know the drill.
-However, we’ve not figured out how to sync an AI with a human brain.
-We can put an AI into a blank brain, grown in the lab, and we can put in information and upload data into a human brain, but we’ve not been able to get an AI into a human without one frying the other.
-Either the AI gets pushed out by the human brain or the human gets pushed out by the AI or they both end up dead.
-From what I can tell, this here is them working in perfect synchronicity — this is the holy fucking grail of cybernetics.
-You think your military implants are something?
-You think what they put in us was hardcore?
+That shit’s simple, grow them, implant them, turn them on and away they go, you know the drill, but we’ve not figured out how to sync an AI with a human brain.
+We can put an AI into a blank brain, grown in the lab, and we can put information, upload data into a human brain, but we’ve not been able to get an AI into a human without one frying the other.
+Either the AI gets pushed out by the human brain or the human gets pushed out by the AI, or they both end up dead.
+This here from what I can tell, this is them working in perfect synchronicity, this is the holy-fucking-grail of cybernetics.
+Do you think your military implants are something?
+Do you think what they put in us was hardcore?
 This is a ten-year-old kid with the intelligence of an AI, no wonder he can fucking talk to your car.
-Whoever figured this out stabilised the sync.
-Christ, this kid is worth billions, trillions, more… this is revolutionary.”
+Whoever figured this out, stabilised the sync, Christ, this kid is worth billions, trillions, more, this is revolutionary.”

 “Fuck,” I say.

 “No shit, Lucy.
-You realise what this means?
+Do you realise what this means?
 You have something here — ”

 “ — Don’t start, Conrad, I’m going to make the delivery.”

 “Lucy,” he turns his body to me and holds my shoulder while looking over at Boyd.
 “This kid, whichever Corp gets its hands on it first will be the next major power, you realise this?
 But fuck the Corps, you’ve got something here, you could make a change with this, you don’t have to make the delivery, there are other options…”